lokicodess/mlops-training/README.md

 # EXL MLOps training program

 ## Day 1: Overview of ML
  - What is ML?
-Use cases
+Use ases
  - Supervised learning: classification vs regression
  - Training and evaluating basic models with scikit-learn
 ## Day 2: Exploratory Data Analysis (EDA)